 By the time a student reaches Premier it will be after several orchestral experiences.
 After having learned basic bowing technique, transpositions, and an array of percussion instruments, it is time to employ rehearsal exercises that will bring the ability to interpret to a sophisticated level.
 The conductor may find it helpful to play passages using different interpretations and lead a discussion about the differences.
 Discussions about relevant musical form, harmony, and instrumentation will be held in order to widen the scope the students’ observations.
 Sectionals that separate the brass/woodwinds/percussion from the strings may be held.
 Brass and woodwinds will also hold separate sectionals as needed.
 Separate sectionals for percussion will be held as needed.
 An annual solo competition for members of the orchestra is conducted each season.
 The winner(s) of the competition will perform with the Premier Orchestra.

-Rehearsals begin in late August and continue through early May.
+Rehearsals begin in September and continue through early May.

 All potential members must audition for our programs.
 See Audition Requirements.